June Mountain, California

 June Mountain is a smaller resort about 20-miles north of Mammoth.
-It is often overlooked due to it’s huge neighbor to the south, but we actually like it better in some ways.
+It is often overlooked due to it’s huge neighbor to the south, but we actually like it a lot as a good alternative to Mammoth during the core winter season.
+This review is based on one visit during a record dry winter.

 Stats and Rating